 Also, please read Marvin Olasky's book Reforming Journalism and email another 200 words or so about what you like and dislike in the book.
 That's important to see whether your interests and goals are compatible with those of World.
 If you are in a place where it's difficult for you to obtain a copy, please request an electronic copy by writing to firstname.lastname@example.org.

 The course emphasizes news feature reporting and writing, based on principles of Biblical objectivity.
 It’s not for those whose goal is to write columns, op. eds., devotionals, exegetical essays, memoirs, fiction, or poetry.
 It is for those willing to learn about pavement-pounding, phone-calling, document-reading reporting, and about writing with strong verbs and nouns in the active voice.
 Only those prepared to absorb tough criticism of their writing should attend.
 The courses will also touch on the history and current state of Christian journalism.

-Susan Olasky is a senior writer for WORLD, for which she produces radio stories, book reviews, and lifestyle features.
+Susan Olasky, WORLD’s story coach, has written and produced hundreds of book reviews, lifestyle features, and radio stories.
 A graduate of the University of Michigan with a master's degree in public policy, she founded the Austin Crisis Pregnancy Center in 1984 and has co-authored articles opposing abortion along with a book, More Than Kindness: A Compassionate Approach to Crisis Childbearing.
 She was a columnist for the West Austin News during the 1990s and is the author of eight historical novels for children.
 In 2006 an $800 Jeopardy clue—"Susan Olasky has written a kids' series about the adventures of Annie, daughter of this fiery Virginia orator”—was a triple-stumper.